 Asha works to motivate and empower people, giving them the confidence and ability to work together and influence their fellow slum residents, council officials, police, school authorities and others.

 To work with the urban poor to bring about long-term and sustainable transformation to their quality of life.

 Through a practical expression of the values of faith, hope and love, we aim to provide holistic community-based healthcare, empowerment, financial inclusion, education and environmental improvements by training, resourcing and encouraging slum communities to receive and enjoy their basic human rights.
 Asha also aims to influence the lives of its international audience by sharing local practice, experience and vision and facilitating partnerships where awareness and association between different cultures can impact and change individuals globally.

 We believe that

-– All human beings are created in the image of God, and are of equal worth.
+– All human beings are of equal worth.
 Therefore the poor have the same inherent dignity, and rights that deserve our protection.

 – Every person has a right to affordable healthcare that will allow the best possible chance of living a productive and fulfilling life.

 – Every child has a right to an education that will give them the opportunity to reach their potential, earn a living and grow in self-esteem.

 – Shelter, safe water and sanitation should be available to all, regardless of their background or status within society.